thedinyamum/payne-less-ui-navigator/README.md

 Control center if it is the one that popups out from the bottom instead of being in the notification shade like intended by the Green Robot that loves rubbing apples on its butt

 Recent Apps if the OEM used their own version tied to a navigation utility.

-From my side, the only thing you lose is landscape navigation, I don't use landscape nor can I figure it, if you can, edit the code and create a PR commrade!
-After all it is our code...

 ## Build